E-Krabs/e621-tag-statistics/README.md

 <h3><b>TODO</b></h3>
 <ul>
+  <li>☑ Downloader based on tag inclusion/exclusion (No multithreading to not overwhelm server).
   <li>☑ Google Charts via Flask app</li>
+  <li>☑ Use new CSV downloads.</li>
-  <li>⬜ I want to download everything, every picture and train a recognition algoritmn, or a new img generator based off of these.
-Just need to buy a more hdds.</li>
+  <li>☑ I want to download everything, every picture. <strike>and train a recognition algoritmn, or a new img generator based off of these.</strike></li>
-  <li>☑ Reach 5GB of data.</li>
   <li>☑ Update all files to use the new sqlite database.</li>
   <li>⬜ Finish <a href="https://github.com/E-Krabs/rule34_json_dump">rule34 version of this.</a></li>
   <li>☑ Optimize <code>fetchall.py</code>, so it won't take a day long to fetch.</li>